Her Campus Logo Her Campus Logo

 Bristol '25

 Hi, I'm Ellen!
 I'm an undergraduate at the University of Bristol, studying Politics and International Relations.
-I'm particularly interested in politics, art, and popular culture; in my spare time, I enjoy reading, drinking large cups of tea, and knitting scarves that will not keep me warm.
+I'm particularly interested in politics, art, and popular culture; in my spare time, I enjoy reading, drinking large cups of tea, and knitting scarves which will not keep me warm.